radio free campus

 Absence makes the heart grow fonder – while this debatable phrase might not always hold true, Andy Lau definitely took it to heart when he opened for the last leg of his 2024 Today… Is the Day tour in Taipei, Taiwan earlier this November.
 Despite several misfortunes experienced in the tour, including delays in concert times from various typhoon warnings and a minor injury he’d sustained from a previous concert, the Hong Kong superstar eagerly greeted his 15,000 fans in the Songshan District Taipei Arena shortly before the start of the show, “Hello, friends in Taipei!
 It’s good to be back! 好高兴回来了,台北朋友们!”

-Upon Lau’s announcement that he would perform in the Taipei Arena for the first time in ten years, getting tickets truly felt like fighting a war.
-“Andy Lau” might get little to no reactions for the average American, but the singer is a household name in the Mandarin and Cantonese-speaking world, with a three-decade-spanning career in both the music and film industry going strong to this day – you can think of him like Chinese Tom Cruise if Tom Cruise spent less time in Scientology and more time in the studio releasing really good cantonese pop music.
-Tickets for his four-day Taipei concerts sold out within a week of registration according to local news networks, so it was truly thanks to my Tixcraft-savvy (Taiwan version of Ticketmaster) grandparents that I was able to get a spot.
+Upon Lau’s announcement that he would perform in the Taipei Arena for the first time in ten years, a full-on brawl emerged over the tickets.
+“Andy Lau” might get little to no reactions for the average American, but the singer is a household name in the Mandarin and Cantonese-speaking world, with a three-decade-spanning career in both the music and film industry going strong to this day.
+Imagine him as Chinese Tom Cruise, if Tom Cruise spent less time in Scientology and more time in the studio releasing really good Cantonese pop music.
+Tickets for his four-day Taipei concerts sold out within a week of registration, according to local news.
+I have only my Tixcraft-savvy (Taiwanese version of Ticketmaster) grandparents to thank for my spot.

-The weeks leading up to the concert, there was some discussion online by concerned Chinese-speaking netizens (Internet users) about Lau’s ability to perform a whole three-hour concert due to his age and past medical issues.
-However, the 62-year-old superstar did not disappoint, singing exceptionally well for nearly the whole concert duration, only stopping to talk to fans and interact with the crowd while also taking care of his health.
+The weeks leading up to the concert, some concerned Chinese-speaking netizens (Internet users) chattered about Lau’s ability to perform a whole three-hour concert due to his age and past medical issues.
+However, the 62-year-old superstar failed to disappoint, singing exceptionally well for nearly the whole concert duration.
+He stopped only to talk to fans and interact with the crowd.

-“Insane” is one of the only phrases I can describe the concert experience as, with the singer balancing the setlist with both his famous crowd-pleasers, like “Days We Spent Together 一起走过的日子” and “Forget Love Potion 忘情水” with more underrated ones as well: Lau sang his sole Taiwanese Hokkien-language song “World’s First 世界第一等” specifically for the Taipei concerts.
+“Insane” is the only way I can describe the concert experience.
+The singer loaded the setlist with his famous crowd-pleasers, like “Days We Spent Together 一起走过的日子” and “Forget Love Potion 忘情水,” but made sure to sprinkle in some underrated cuts.
+Lau sang his sole Taiwanese Hokkien-language song “World’s First 世界第一等” specifically for the Taipei concerts.
 Equally impressive was the varied rotation of different sets and outfit changes Lau did for each song, with my favorite being the 1930s cheongsam-wearing background dancers and Old Shanghai-inspired backdrop for his cover of iconic Cantopop song “The Bund 上海滩”, during which the crowd was possibly the loudest that night.

 My Andy Lau photocard/merch bag I’ve been amassing for months.